Skip to main content

 England

-Your UC housing element could be paid direct to your landlord if you:
+You can ask for your universal credit housing element to be paid straight to your landlord if you:

 • find it hard to budget